-Preparing for the AP Psychology exam shouldn't cause you to lose your sanity (pun intended).
+Preparing for the AP Psychology exam shouldn't make you lose your sanity (as it were).
 Some of the material is challenging, but overall it's not that scary compared to other AP tests.
-If you stay focused during your studying and are familiar with the format of the test, you'll have a good chance of acing it!
+As long as you stay focused during your prep and are familiar with the format of the test, you'll have a good chance of acing it!

-What's the AP Psychology Exam Like?
+What's the Format of the AP Psychology Exam?

-Try not to spend more than 30 seconds on a question; you can always come back to the question later.
-There is no guessing penalty on multiple choice (as for all AP exams now) so incorrect answers won't hurt you any more than leaving questions blank.
+Try not to spend more than 30 seconds on a single multiple-choice question; you can always come back to that question later.
+There is no guessing penalty on multiple choice (as for all AP exams now), so incorrect answers won't hurt your score.
+In short, always put down something!

-The open response questions shouldn't give you much trouble in terms of time.
+The free-response questions shouldn't give you much trouble in terms of time.
 There are only two of them (much fewer than most other AP tests), and they're usually very straightforward.
 In many cases, they will just ask you to explain how terms you've learned in AP Psychology relate to a specific situation.

 No penalties for incorrect answers!
 Finally, the College Board can lay off all those referees and free up some room in the budget.

 What's on the AP Psychology Exam?

 The 2019-20 AP Psychology Course and Exam Description gives a breakdown of the different units covered in the AP Psych course and what percentage of questions they make up on the test.
 Here are the topics you'll see on the exam:

 |Unit 1: Scientific Foundations of Psychology||10-14%|